highcharts-academy/highcharts-academy-classroom-1-early-access-repository/exercises/highcharts-core/03-modules/README.md

 # Exercise 03 - Modules
 Level: easy ⭐

-In this exercise, you will learn how to cearte the following:
+In this exercise, you will learn how to create the following:
 1. Integrate modules: include `exporting` and `accessibility` modules to enhance chart features.